Board of Governors

-Kathryn is an investment advisor at RBC Dominion Securities.
+Kathryn is a Portfolio Manager at RBC Dominion Securities.
 All three of her children graduated from Montcrest.
 Kathryn was a very active parent volunteer, having chaired Montcrest’s 50th anniversary gala and helping to organize several Fall Fairs.

 Paul de la Roche

-Paul has two kids at Montcrest, in Grade 1 and Grade 5.
+Paul has two kids at Montcrest, in Grade 2 and Grade 6.
 Paul is a VP with Fiera Capital, providing investment counselling to families, endowments & foundations.
-This is Paul’s first year as a member of Montcrest’s Board of Governors and second year as a member of the Advancement Committee.
+This is Paul’s second year as a member of Montcrest’s Board of Governors and third year as a member of the Advancement Committee.

 Alison Holt is the Managing Director of Offord Group and Senior Consultant and Principal at Marts & Lundy.
 Before joining Offord, Alison was the Vice-Principal of External Relations at Greenwood College School for eight years.
 Alison was responsible for the school’s fundraising, brand development, communications and marketing, admissions and recruitment.
 Alison began her career more than 20 years ago at her alma mater, Queen’s University.
 She currently sits on the Board of Trustees, the University Council Executive, and the External Relations and Development Committee of Queen’s University.
 She is also a member of the Child Development Institute Foundation and is the former Vice-President, Communications of Canadian Council for the Advancement of Education.

-Kevin is married (Mandi) with 6 children, three of which are at the school in Grades 1, 5 and 8.
-Kevin is the Executive Chairman of AudienceView Ticketing, a company that he co-founded in 2002.
-Kevin has co-founded and operated 3 technology companies, dating back to 1993.
-He serves on the Boards of Askuity, a retail analytics platform, and of the Centre for Business, Entrepreneurship & Technology at the University of Waterloo.
+Kevin is married (Mandi) with 6 children, two of which are at the school in Grades 2 and 6.
+Kevin is a Managing Partner at ScaleUP Ventures and Climate Innovation Capital.
+Prior to venture capital, Kevin co-founded and operated 3 technology companies dating back to 1993.
+He currently serves on the board of numerous technology companies in Canada and the US.
 Previous board seats include the Toronto East General Hospital, Canadian Stage Company and Variety Village.